michael-steinert-repository/DockerEssentials/README.md

 ## Docker Network

-* A Docker Network allows to communicate Containers between eachother
+* A Docker Network allows communicating Containers between each other
 * First a Docker Network it created then it is attached to the Containers
-* In Docker Networks, the Cotnainer Name corresponds to the Host Name
+* In Docker Networks, the Container Name corresponds to the Host Name

 <p align="center">
     <img src="https://user-images.githubusercontent.com/29623199/133881078-e5b287e6-f7fe-4531-903a-ca015d7564c4.JPG" alt="Docker Registry" width="50%"/>